hCaptcha/HCaptcha-ios-sdk/README.md

 - `HCaptchaKey` is your hCaptcha sitekey.
 - `HCaptchaDomain` should be a string like `https://www.your.com`

+If you use the camera-based liveness challenge, also add `NSCameraUsageDescription` to your app's Info.plist — iOS terminates the app on camera access without it.
+(Liveness requires iOS 15+.)

 If you prefer to keep the information out of the Info.plist, you can instead use:

 ``` swift